 Hanford & Green Acrylic Satin is an incredibly tough interior and exterior paint for walls and woodwork, with a lustrous, velvety finish.
-Surfaces are easily washed and have high scrub and mould growth resistance, making it ideal for use in wet areas, high use areas and where maintaining hygiene is important.
-What’s more, no undercoat is required when using Acrylic Satin on previously painted surfaces and it can be used as a mist coat for sealing new plaster, plasterboard and jointing compound prior to applying topcoats.
+Surfaces are easily washed and have high scrub and mould growth resistance, making it ideal for use in wet areas, high-use areas and where maintaining hygiene is important.
+What’s more, no undercoat is required when using Acrylic Satin on previously painted surfaces, and it can be used as a mist coat for sealing new plaster, plasterboard and jointing compound prior to applying topcoats.
 This means one product is all you need and therefore saves labour and product costs.

 Physical Properties

-• Sheen level* – 20%
+- Sheen level* – 20%

-• Recommended number of coats – Two
+- Recommended number of coats – Two

-• Touch dry and recoat time – Between 20 minutes and 1 hour.
+- Touch dry and recoat time – Between 20 minutes and 1 hour.

-• Scrub resistance – Class 1
+- Scrub resistance – Class 1

-• Volume solids – 42% Details.
+- Volume solids – 42% Details.

 My Experience Using Hanford & Green ACRYLIC SATIN

-For my next test I painted 2 coats on a piece of wood.
-Left it for 2 weeks and applied a few stains to test the class 1.
-Each stain was only on the sample for 10 mins.
-Stain 1 was curry, this failed to scrub leaving a visible stain.
-Stain 2 was coffee, again failed as you can still see a faint coffee stain.
-Stain 3 was non-permanent pen, a white board marker.
-This failed too.
-Although heavy scrubbing with warm soapy water, no damage was done to the paint but unfortunately the stains remained.
+For my next tes,t I painted two coats on a piece of wood.
+Left it for two weeks and applied a few stains to test the class 1.
+Each stain was only on the sample for 10 minutes.

 Review Summary